Amazon Web Services vs Google: AI Jobs, Salaries & Roles

 Career Considerations

 Beyond headline salary numbers, consider what each company offers for long-term career growth.
-Company stage matters: Amazon Web Services (Startup (Seed)) and Google (undisclosed stage) offer different trajectories for skill development, title progression, and equity value.
 Remote work flexibility also affects quality of life and total compensation when you factor in commute costs and geographic salary adjustments.

 Frequently Asked Questions

-Amazon Web Services offers more remote opportunities at 3.5% of their AI roles.
-Amazon Web Services is at 3.5% remote while Google is at 1.1% remote.
+Google offers more remote opportunities at 0.2% of their AI roles.
+Amazon Web Services is at 0.0% remote while Google is at 0.2% remote.
 Remote availability can shift quickly as companies adjust return-to-office policies.
 Some roles listed as hybrid may allow mostly remote work in practice.
 If remote work is a priority, filter by the remote tag on individual company pages and pay attention to whether the listing specifies a geographic requirement.

-Amazon Web Services focuses on AI/ML Engineer, Research Scientist roles, while Google emphasizes AI/ML Engineer, LLM Engineer.
-Skill requirements also differ: Amazon Web Services prioritizes AWS, Rust, RAG, while Google looks for RAG, GCP, Python.
+Amazon Web Services focuses on AI/ML Engineer, AI Product Manager roles, while Google emphasizes AI/ML Engineer, AI Software Engineer.
+Skill requirements also differ: Amazon Web Services prioritizes Aws, Rag, Rust, while Google looks for Rag, Gcp, Rust.
 These differences often reflect each company's core AI products and business model.
 The tech stack you work with early in your career shapes your trajectory, so consider which skill set aligns with your long-term goals.

 Career growth depends on company stage, team size, and role scope.
-Amazon Web Services (Startup (Seed)) has 141 open AI roles, while Google (Unknown) has 91.
+Amazon Web Services (Unknown) has 571 open AI roles, while Google (Unknown) has 434.
 Companies with more open roles often provide faster internal mobility and broader project exposure.
 Look at the experience mix breakdown above to gauge whether each company is primarily hiring senior talent or building entry-level pipelines, as this signals different mentorship and advancement cultures.

-Data Source: Analysis based on 232 AI job postings collected and verified by AI Market Pulse.
-Data reflects active job listings as of March 2026.
+Data Source: Analysis based on 1,005 AI job postings collected and verified by AI Pulse.
+Data reflects active job listings as of April 2026.
 Salary figures represent posted compensation ranges and may not include equity, bonuses, or other benefits.

 Get Weekly AI Career Intelligence